-Deciphering the Factors of 15: A Comprehensive Guide
+Deciphering the Factors of 15: A complete walkthrough

 The number 15, seemingly simple, holds within it a wealth of mathematical concepts and applications.
-Understanding its factors goes beyond mere arithmetic; it unlocks doors to more complex areas like prime factorization, divisibility rules, and even applications in everyday life.
-This comprehensive guide will delve into the factors of 15, exploring how to find them, why they matter, and their significance in various mathematical contexts.
+Even so, understanding its factors goes beyond mere arithmetic; it unlocks doors to more complex areas like prime factorization, divisibility rules, and even applications in everyday life.
+This practical guide will look at the factors of 15, exploring how to find them, why they matter, and their significance in various mathematical contexts.

 What are Factors?
 The Foundation of Understanding